itsMapleLeaf/reacord/packages/website/src/content/guides/1-sending-messages.md

 This section also applies to other kinds of application commands, such as context menu commands.
 </aside>

 To reply to a command interaction, use the `.createInteractionReply()` function.
-This function returns an instance that works the same way as the one from `.createChannelMessage()` and `.createMessageReply()`.
+This function returns an instance that works the same way as the one from `.createChannelMessage()`.
 Here's an example:

 ```jsx
 import { Client } from "discord.js"